System Design Space

 Polyglot persistence

-Separate OLTP write-path from OLAP serving via CDC/ETL/ELT pipeline.
+Separate the OLTP write path from OLAP serving through a CDC/ETL/ELT pipeline.

 Global scale with regional SLAs